DataScientest-Studio/oct25_bmlops_int_weather/README.md

 Preprocessing data
 ------------
-- How to proceed with nans?
+- How  to proceed with missing values:
-- transform date into year, month (and day) (I think the day should be irrelevant for the weather.
-Month and year could have an influence)
+    - delete entrys with over 10% of missing values
+    - replace Nans for cateforical variables with mode
+    - replace Nans for numerical variables with median
+- delete Date column since it is not used for modelling
 - encode RainToday and RainTomorrow in binary variable (0/1)
-- encode location and variables for wind direction (Do you have a prefered Encoding?)
+- encode location and variables for wind direction with get_dummies
-- Other preprocessing steps?
+- Should we include Scaling?

 Project Organization